apbetioli/pdfsafe/README.md

 # PDF Safe

-A service for signing a sold PDF document to avoid piracy, and send it by email direct to the client.
+A service for watermarking a PDF document to avoid piracy

 ## Features

-- Signs a PDF document with name, document and email
+- Watermarks a PDF document with name, document and email
-- Sends the signed PDF document to the email address provided
+- Sends the watermarked PDF document to the email address provided
 - Allow batch processing

+## Stack

+- Next.js
+- Material-UI
+- MongoDB
+- Serverless API
+- Deployed on Vercel

 ## Environment variables